Middle East, Caucasus and Central Asian Security Studies (MLitt) 2026 entry

 School of International Relations

-The MLitt in Middle East, Caucasus and Central Asian Security Studies is a one-year multidisciplinary degree run by the School of International Relations.
-It offers an advanced grounding in the security of three fascinating and turbulent regions: the Middle East, Caucasus and Central Asia.
+This course offers an advanced grounding in the security of the Middle East, Caucasus and Central Asia.
 It explores the security, politics, economics, history and culture of these strategically significant areas.

-• The course is designed as a prelude to professional work in diplomacy, government, NGOs, or international business or as a preparation for PhD study.
+• prepare for professional work in such fields as diplomacy, government, NGOs, media, political risk consultancy or international business, or as preparation for PhD study

-• The course offers an opportunity for language study in Arabic, Persian or Russian on undergraduate levels.
+• undertake language study in Arabic, Persian or Russian at undergraduate level

-• Teaching is deeply informed with real-world experience as the programme regularly brings in practitioners and outside experts.
+• benefit from real-world experiences as the programme regularly brings in practitioners and outside experts

 Modules

-Students pick three optional modules.
-Unless students pursue a language track, they are expected to take at least one of their optional modules in the Middle East subject area, and one optional module in the Caucasus or Central Asia subject areas.
+You will pick three optional modules.
+Unless you pursue a language track, you are expected to take at least one of your optional modules in the Middle East subject area, and one optional module in the Caucasus or Central Asia subject areas.

 • Central Asia in World Order